Skip to content

 How Does the “Right of First Refusal” Clause Work?

-A standard first right of refusal clause will require the selling shareholder to provide notice of an offer from a third party to who wishes to buy their shares.
+A standard first right of refusal clause will require the selling shareholder to provide notice of an offer from a third party who wishes to buy their shares.
 This notice must be in writing to all other shareholders in the company.
-Consequently, other shareholders then have the first opportunity to purchase the shares on the same terms as that offer.
+Consequently, other shareholders have the first opportunity to purchase the shares on the same terms as that offer.

-Further, shareholders can decide to purchase the shares from the selling shareholder, or the company can buy-back the shares.
-If the other shareholders choose not to buy the exiting shareholder’s shares, the exiting shareholder will then proceed with the third party’s sale.
+Furthermore, shareholders can purchase the shares from the selling shareholder, or the company can buy back the shares on the same terms the third-party buyer offers.
+If the other shareholders or the company choose not to buy the exiting shareholder’s shares, the exiting shareholder will proceed with the third party’s sale.

-Why Is a “Right of First Refusal” Clause Important?
+Why is a “Right of First Refusal” Clause Important?

 Continue reading this article below the form